Intense heat wave hits northern Europe | The China Post

 Read more: Climate change a threat to tourism in Spain

-French President Emmanuel Macron has urged for people to be extra vigilant in the coming days.
+French President Emmanuel Macron has urged people to be extra vigilant in the coming days.

 “As you know, at times like these, sick people, pregnant women, infants and elderly people are the most vulnerable.
 So we must be vigilant with them and have prevention measures in place in order to intervene as quickly as possible,” he said.